-This makes SKQ1 a very potent, economic, and safe anti-aging agent, I’ll make the case in this article that it’s the cutting edge anti-aging innovation of tomorrow…
+SKQ1 is a very potent, economic, and safe anti-aging agent, I’ll make the case here that it’s the cutting edge anti-aging innovation of tomorrow…

 People often ask me about novel Biohacks, exotic Nootropics, or groundbreaking anti-aging strategies.
 They will want to pay attention to the applications of SKQ1.

 You can find over 150 pieces of published research on Pubmed, including two significant human clinical trials.
 So it’s firmly out of the territory of being an unpredictable pharmacologically active research chemical and is attracting the attention of mainstream anti-aging researchers.

 (SKQ1[Title/Abstract]) OR Skulachev Ions[Title/Abstract] - PubMed - NCBI

 PubMed comprises more than 28 million citations for biomedical literature from MEDLINE, life science journals, and…